-iCamp Event helps Agriculture Institution to resolve their challenges in helping Farmers
+The iCamp event helps agricultural institutions resolve their challenges in assisting farmers.

 Published on Feb 15, 2017

-January 25th, 2017 - InSTEDD iLab Southeast Asia, (iLab SEA) funded by The Swedish Program for ICT in Developing Regions (SPIDER), conducted its InSTEDD iCamp (aka Innovation Camp) to help a dozen civil society agriculture organisations to improve farming production in Cambodia.
+January 25th, 2017 - InSTEDD iLab Southeast Asia (iLab SEA), funded by The Swedish Program for ICT in Developing Regions (SPIDER), conducted its InSTEDD iCamp (also known as Innovation Camp) to assist a dozen civil society agriculture organizations in improving farming production in Cambodia.

-InSTEDD iCamp is a one-day rapid prototyping workshop designed to give an opportunity to all agricultural development actors to discuss their work challenges and to both propose solutions and to validate ideas with real farmers.
+The InSTEDD iCamp is a one-day rapid prototyping workshop designed to provide an opportunity for agricultural development actors to discuss their work challenges, propose solutions, and validate ideas with real farmers.

-2. How to help farmers to find a market for their products with reasonable price and high quality products.
+How to help farmers find a market for their products with reasonable prices and high-quality products.

-5. Promote quality seeds for farmer to use to help improve paddy for export.
+Promoting quality seeds for farmers to use and improve paddy for export

-To understand the challenges and to generate ideas, each group was guided by an experienced facilitator.
-Human-centred design (HCD) practitioner Akira Morita, AGILE Development Director Ian Jones, and the iLab SEA team walked the participants through a process to define their proposed challenges, generate ideas, and design prototypes.
-Each group was active in discussions to find the best solutions to help farmers.
-After proposing a solution, each team had a chance to validate their ideas with farmers.
+To understand the challenges and generate ideas, each group was guided by experienced facilitators, including human-centered design (HCD) practitioner Akira Morita, AGILE Development Director Ian Jones, and the iLab SEA team.
+The participants went through a process to define their proposed challenges, generate ideas, and design prototypes.
+They actively engaged in discussions to find the best solutions and had the opportunity to validate their ideas with farmers.

 Proposed Farming Solutions:

-At the conclusion of this iCamp, InSTEDD iLab Southeast Asia made additional appointments with individual Institutions to continue discussions of project development.
-We are encouraging all participants who wish to continue working on these challenges to meet, discuss, and incubate projects together, to address current and future needs of local farmers.
-InSTEDD iLab Southeast Asia is looking forward to involve all related stakeholders to join the next iCamp event.
+At the conclusion of the iCamp, InSTEDD iLab Southeast Asia scheduled additional appointments with individual institutions to continue project development discussions.
+They encouraged participants interested in addressing these challenges to meet, discuss, and incubate projects together to meet the current and future needs of local farmers.
+InSTEDD iLab Southeast Asia looks forward to involving all relevant stakeholders in the next iCamp event.